Royals rout White Sox to end four-game skid - NewsBreak

 Game-time temperature was 50 degrees, but it dropped quickly, along with gusty winds that made it feel much colder.

-The White Sox suffered their eighth straight loss as Chicago pitchers walked 11 Royals.
+The White Sox took their eighth straight loss as Chicago pitchers walked 11 Royals.
 The last time the Royals’ offense received 11 walks was in 2011.

 Daniel Lynch (2-1) allowed two hits in six innings for the win.
 He tied a career high with seven strikeouts.
 He has thrown 11 straight scoreless innings in his last two starts.